 -Margaret Pastel, Parent Teacher Committee,Saxe Middle School New Canaan, CT

 Is it theater?
 Dance?
 Circus?
 It’s all of these and more.
-It’s an anti-bullying show (without ever mentioning anti-bullying!)
 It’s a performance for now.
 A new way of looking at creative thinking and how we can use it in our daily lives- in schoolwork, interactions with peers, building self esteem, respect, confidence and tolerance.

 At Lattawork, we believe that everything and everyone around us has a story to tell and the potential to teach us something.
 Sometimes, though, it’s hard for us to slow down, let go and see or hear what is happening around us.
 In Motion 360, Tim Latta (former Pilobolus, Momix, Faustwork Mask Theater) demonstrates how we can, literally, stumble over everyday objects and use them to unlock our creativity, look at the world with new eyes and help us discover anew the stories within us all.
 He creates dance/theatre pieces using objects that range from the ordinary- rollerblades and chairs, to the extraordinary- stilts, masks and rolling milk cans!